← All posts

 Operator observation The DMS vendors know that independents have no viable exit path mid-contract.
 Data migration is painful, training takes months, and the customer records are hostage to the export format.
 Once locked, an independent dealer is a captive revenue stream.
 The franchise group has enough rooftops to credibly threaten a switch.
 The independent has leverage only at signing — and even then, only barely.

-What AI-native month-to-month pricing actually changes
+What AI-native perpetual licensing actually changes

 The reason traditional DMS vendors can charge full retail on 3-year contracts is switching cost.
 Migration friction is the moat.
 It is not product quality — it is the pain of leaving.

 AI-native software built for independent and sub-prime dealers inverts this.
 When the product does not require a multi-year migration, does not hold your data hostage in a proprietary export format, and does not demand a 36-month term to access a reasonable price, the leverage equation flips.
-The vendor has to earn renewal every month.

 The three things to do right now